fakeneuron/CalenBooker/AI_Promps.md

 **_SUPABASE-PROMPT_**
 The Supabase database is set up.
 Request these `.sql` files for context: `create_tables.sql`, `rls.sql`, `check_email_exists.sql`.
 Be cautious with Supabase changes to avoid breaking the authentication chain—it’s carefully configured.

+**_.md Format Mess up_**
+i didn't get a copiable window. i got inline formatted narrative text.
+No .md style codes are copiable since you provided a formatted output.

+**_FIX Weird Grok Output_**
+i didn't get a copiable window. i got inline formatted narrative text.
+No .md style codes are copiable since you provided a formatted output. the copiable block is called a "code block" or "fenced code block"

+\*\* but what really fixed it was adding ticks to any commands that would be interpreted as code e.g. 'cd frontend' needs the ticks

+**_OUTPUT Format_**
+in the future, please provide terminal commands as a code block.
+Also, when updating a section in readme, provide entire section update and not [... unchanged ....] kind of stuff.

 **_TEMP_**